Stephen Colbert calls out CNN’s conflict with the Cuomo brothers: ‘Your network is involved in the story’

 “Has that created any conflict over at CNN?”
 Colbert asked Brian Stelter, who hosts CNN’s Sunday show “Reliable Sources.”
 “Behind closed doors, are people mad at him or is he in trouble?”

-“Some people are mad at him,” Stelter replied, adding that a source confirmed to him that Chris Cuomo was advising his brother on the phone this week.
+“Some people are mad at him,” Stelter replied, adding that a source confirmed to him that Cuomo was advising his brother on the phone this week.

 “Is your source Chris Cuomo?”
 Colbert asked Stelter.